Thermocouple High Temperature Wire

 |Type T Thermocouple Extension (Copper / Constantan)||−200°C to +350°C||

 |Type N Thermocouple Extension (Nicrosil / Nisil)||−270°C to +1300°C||

 |Type E Thermocouple Extension (Nickel-Chromium / Constantan)||−50°C to +740°C||

 Thermocouples consist of two distinct metals that provide a means of sensing different levels of temperature in a variety of processes.
-By combining 2 distinct metals the thermocouple is able to produce a temperature dependant voltage.
-That specific voltage, as long as it’s within the temperature range is able to interpret accurate temperature measurements.
+By combining 2 distinct metals the thermocouple is able to produce a temperature dependent voltage.
+That specific voltage as long as it’s within the temperature range it's able to interpret accurate temperature measurements.
 These different forms of thermocouples can be constructed in various ways as some contain flexible wires smaller than human hairs and sheath wires that go up to half an inch in diameter.
-With this specific variety no voltage is produced at the thermocouple junction, only in areas of the sensor that are temperature gradient.
+With this specific variety, no voltage is produced at the thermocouple junction, only in areas of the sensor that are temperature gradient.